JamesPhillipsUK/overpriced-clock/README.md

 ## Tech specs

-This requires Python 3 and the [PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/readme/) library to run.
+This requires Python 3 and the [PyQt5](https://pypi.org/project/PyQt5/) library to run.

-Simply run the clock.py script, and the clock should pop open in a window.
-If you're using a 1024x600 screen, it will fill the screen.
+Simply run the clock.py script, and the clock should pop open.
+It will fill the screen.

-## My Setup
+## My setup

 - Raspberry Pi 4B, running Raspberry Pi OS, 64-bit.
 - [Starter kit from The Pi Hut: case, Micro SD card, Power adapter, etc](https://thepihut.com/products/raspberry-pi-starter-kit?variant=20336446079038).